Better Process Control School

 HEALTH OFFICERS AND REGISTERED ENVIRONMENTAL HEALTH SPECIALISTS:

 Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-CEs for Better Process Control School are still pending.
+Participants who complete this education program will be awarded 22.0 NJ Public Health Continuing Education Contact Hours (CEs).

 |Early Registration Fee